palei/locket/README.md

 ## USAGE

+For a full listing of available commands, use `locket --help`.
+Basic usage is as follows:

+To encrypt a file and save it in the current working directory (as `file.txt.enc`):

     $ locket -e file.txt

-The above command will encrypt file.txt and save it in the current working directory.
+To decrypt the file

-    $ locket -d file.txt.dat
+    $ locket -d file.txt.enc

 This will decrypt an encrypted file, assuming the password (or key) that you provide is correct.